Mediation provides parties to family law disputes with a win-win solution.

 Mamata Patel, a consultant at our firm, is a trained Mediator and firmly believes that a “non-confrontational line of communication with legal representatives and parties can often achieve resolutions which are not only children-focused but also allows for parents, family members and (where relevant) social services to forge a good working relationship to meet the needs of the children long term”.

-We are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective family law advice and representation.
-Our years of experience in family law means we have a robust reputation for excellence with the UK’s best Barristers and Queen’s Counsel, Forensic Accountants, Independent Financial Advisers, Surveyors, Actuaries, and Counsellors who can bring additional support to our family law department if required.
+We are a diverse, multi-lingual law firm based in our offices in Coventry.
+Our solicitors use use best-in-class technology to provide clients with streamlined, modern, and highly effective family law advice and representation.
+Our years of experience in family law means we have a robust reputation for excellence with the UK’s best Barristers and King’s Counsel, Forensic Accountants, Independent Financial Advisers, Surveyors, Actuaries, and Counsellors who can bring additional support to our family law department if required.
 Our clients also benefit from our ability to instruct the country’s most respected expert witnesses.

 Our family law ethos